souza-m/vmot/README.md

 # Vectorial Martingale Optimal Transport

 This is the numerical implementation of Hiew, Lim, Pass and Souza (2023) "Geometry of vectorial martingale optimal transport and robust option pricing".
-We compute the dual optimization of VMOT problems using the framework developed by Eckstein and Kupper (2021) with dimensionality improvements allowed by our main result.
-We employ the Torch project over Python (Pytorch) and its Adam Gradient Descent optimizer implementation.
+We compute the optimal values of VMOT problems on the dual side using the framework developed by Eckstein and Kupper (2021) with dimensionality improvements allowed by our main result.
+Our main computational tools are neural networks and the Adam gradient descent optimizer developed upon Python/PyTorch.

 References
 - Hiew, Lim, Pass and Souza (2023) "Geometry of vectorial martingale optimal transport and robust option pricing" https://arxiv.org/abs/2309.04947.